baigprojects/baigprojects.github.io/README.md

 **Technologies Used**: _JavaScript, HTML/CSS, Node.js, Express.js, OpenAI API_

-Developed a full-stack chatbox application that integrates with the OpenAI API to simulate interactive conversations.
-The application features dynamic user and bot interactions, with real-time response animations that mimic typing behavior.
+Developed a full-stack chatbox application using JavaScript, HTML, and CSS, leveraging Node.js and Express.js to integrate with the OpenAI API for simulating interactive conversations.
+The application features dynamic user and bot interactions with real-time response animations that mimic typing behavior.
 The project focuses on enhancing user engagement through responsive design and smooth asynchronous operations.<br>

 **Demo Video:**